rashmiKumari03/Customer_Churn_Prediction/README.md

 ## Internship Task Description

 **TASK : CUSTOMER CHURN PREDICTION**
-Develop a model to predict customer churn for a subscription-based service or business.
+Develop a model to predict customer churn for a bank , subscription-based service or business.
 Use historical customer data, including features like usage behavior and customer demographics.
-Try algorithms like Logistic Regression, Random Forests, or Gradient Boosting to predict churn.
+Try algorithms like Logistic Regression, Random Forests etc to predict churn.

 ![alt text](dataset/churn.png)